backdrop-contrib/simple_access_grants/README.md

 - No initial configuration is needed.

-- Each node and each content type has a new setting 'Access Settings' which, if used, will restrict access to that content, either for an individual node or for all nodes of that type.
+- Each content type has a new setting 'Access Settings' which, if used, will restrict access to that content for all nodes of that type.

 - Additionally, at admin/config/content/simple_access_grants/profiles
   profiles can be added that enable grant settings for more than one role